 If an ineligible student-athlete fails to attend team practices, meeting, contests, or fails to travel with the team when allowed; that student-athlete will fall under the teams "missed practice" or "missed contest" rule.
-If the ineligible student-athletes shows a propensity of missing practices and or contests; the coach will report these facts to the Athletic Director who will decide if further action must be taken.
+If the ineligible student-athletes shows a propensity of missing practices and or contests; the coach will report these facts to the Athletic Director who will decide if further action must be taken, to include removing the student-athlete from the team.
+If this is the case the student-athlete will fall under the consequences and punishments stated for being removed from a team.

 Any student who is ineligible for three consecutive weeks in one season will not be allowed to participate for the remainder of that season.
+Removal from the team means that the student-athlete will no longer to attend practices, team functions or contests.
+This rule is in place to ensure that student-athletes have adequate time to focus on their academic standing.